 Also in defence of Sweden’s taxes, the system is very straightforward and reliable.
 Employers pay payroll taxes on top of your salary every month, income taxes are deducted directly from your monthly salary and every person is taxed individually, even when married.
 If everything appears correct on your mandatory annual tax declaration, reporting all your taxes can be as simple as sending a text message from your cell phone to the Swedish Tax Agency to confirm this.

 One of the more enduring myths surrounding Sweden is that the people here are particularly suicidal.
 This rumour is often traced back to a speech given by US President Dwight D Eisenhower in the 1960s.
 No fan of Sweden’s social democratic politics and neutrality, he blamed the country’s generous welfare system for ‘sin, nudity, drunkenness and suicide’.

 While admittedly the long, dark winters can get you down, I wouldn’t say it’s so bad that I’d want to end it all.
 In fact there is no truth whatsoever to the suicide myth.

-Statistically, Sweden is nowhere near the world’s top in suicides per capita.
+Statistically, Sweden is nowhere near the world’s top in suicides per capita – world stats and rankings will vary from organisation to organisation, but Sweden generally ranks outside the world’s top 40.
 And if further proof were needed, Swedes are among the most satisfied with their lives, according to the OECD Better Life Index.

 All in all, I’d say the Swedes are a quite happy bunch.